MicrosoftDocs/learn/learn-pr/azure/migrate-linux-postgres/includes/2-deploy-linux-postgresql-infrastructure.md

 - [RBAC](/azure/role-based-access-control/overview), including roles to access the database as an administrator, and more restrictive roles for the application itself
 - A virtual network for both the VM and the database

-Because this example is a dev/test workload, and we're looking to keep things both cost-effective and performant, we've chosen the following configuration for you:
+Because this example is a dev/test workload, and we're looking to keep things both cost-effective and performant, we chose the following configuration for you:

 - The VM is a Standard D2s_v4 (two vCPUs, 8 GB of memory).
 It has Azure Premium SSD with 3,200 maximum input/output operations per second (IOPS) and 128 GB of storage.
 It has an attached P10 128-GB Premium SSD disk with 500 IOPS for the OS disk.
 You can upgrade the OS disk to match the VM's IOPS as required.